secretlycarl/onboarderr/README.md

 # !!!
 Per-Host Tweaks !!!

-Once you're through setup and can see the site running, look through all the copy/instructions/etc I wrote and change what you want in the HTMLs
+Once you're through setup and can see the site running, look through all the copy/instructions/etc I wrote and change what you want in the HTMLs.

 Pick a new ```--accent``` color in the CSS, this will change all instances of COLOR in the HTML